Robert Fiore joins the team as Winemaker. Luc and Nicolas Morlet remain as consultants.

 After the unexpected and very exciting discovery that the upper parts of our Knights Valley property offered perfect terroir for Chardonnay, we plant our first vines in what would become the Belle Côte vineyard.

 Paul meets Emily Holmes.
 He was so struck by her that the coincidence of her surname escaped him.
-(Calvin Holmes, relationship unknown, was the original owner of the estate.)
+(Calvin Holmes, pictured here and relationship unknown, was the original owner of the estate.)

 Our winery buildings on the estate are completed in time for harvest.